hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_6/epistles_second_series/488_027_akhandananda.md

 beautiful bungalow in a small garden belonging to a gentleman here; I mean to stay there.
 The garden is quite close to Babaji's cottage.
-A brother of the Babaji stays there to look after the comforts of the Sadhus, and I shall have my Bhikshâ at his place.
+A brother of the Babaji stays there to look after the comforts of the Sadhus, and I shall have my Bhikshā at his place.
 Hence, with a view to seeing to the end of this fun, I give up for the present my plan of going to the hills.
 For the last two months I have had an attack of lumbago in the waist, which also makes it impossible to climb the hills